Ennead-Architects-LLP/2025PerformaceReview/README.md

 # 2025 Performance Review

-A beautiful, modern website wrapper for Microsoft Forms that provides an enhanced user experience for the 2025 Performance Review process.
+A beautiful, modern website that collects performance review data and submits it directly to Microsoft Forms.

 ## 🌐 Live Website